TimOelrichs/doublecherryGB-libretro/README.md

 ## Builtin Mew Maschine and weekly GEN1 Pokemon Distributions

 DoubleCherryGB has a buildin virtual linkcable device that can trade Pokemon.
 I called it the PKMBuddy Boy.
+Currently only  for GEN1, but you can also use it with the Time Capsule feature in GEN2.

 - If you don't own a Mew it will trade you a Lv 5 Mew.
 - If you already own a Mew it will give you weekly Pokemon Distribution Events with a choice of different Pokemon.
 See table below.